saldavonschwartz/digits/README.rst

 Digits: A neural net classifier trained in Python and deployed to iOS via Objective-C++
 =======================================================================================

-This project shows how to generate and train a series of handwritten digits classifiers in Python and deploy a final model (99% accuracy) in iOS.
+This project shows how to generate and train a series of handwritten digit classifiers in Python and deploy a final model (99% accuracy) in iOS.
-For more info on the training procedure and results see `this article <https://0xfede.io/2018/05/15/digits.html>`_.
+For more info on the training procedure and results see `this post <https://0xfede.io/2018/05/16/digits.html>`_.

 The project is divided into 2 parts: